helm/helm-www/content/en/docs/faq/_index.md

 $ helm repo add stable https://charts.helm.sh/stable --force-update
 ```

-The same goes for the `incubator` repository, which Google also discontinued support for.
+The same goes for the `incubator` repository, which has an archive available at https://charts.helm.sh/incubator.
 You can run the following command to repair it:

 ```console